With so many backpack brands filling every imaginable niche, choosing the right bag can be overwhelming.

 - Variety — Back in 1974 when Osprey began producing backpacks, they specialised in durable outdoor bags for hikers and backpackers.
 But over the years they’ve moved on to produce a vast range of packs and luggage options for every occasion.
-Today they make rolling backpacks, suitcases with wheels, carry on bags, duffel bags, daypacks, travel bags and even hybrid backpacks that excel in multiple use cases.
+Today they make rolling backpacks, suitcases with wheels, carry-on bags, duffel bags, daypacks, travel bags, a wide range of 30-litre bags and even hybrid backpacks that excel in multiple use cases.

 - Vast Range — Osprey’s collection of travel bags is second to none.
 Whether you like to travel carry on only, prefer to carry a bit more gear or need massive haulers for around the world trips, Osprey have a luggage option to suit your needs!

 - Specific Fit — While Osprey are not the only backpack brand to build bags for different body shapes and sizes, they’re one of the only companies to ensure all their most popular bags are suitable for everyone.
 Most models come in male and female sub-models and the vast majority are available in multiple torso sizes.
 To determine the correct torso size for you, Osprey have an app, Osprey Pack Sizer 2.0 (only available on Google Play), for measuring your torso.
 They also provide full instructions for how to measure your torso manually on their website.